-Actions to be taken and expected to be completed during 2022 to improve control activities both Company-wide and within the division of our Electrical Products business include the following:
+Actions to be taken and expected to be completed during the remainder of 2022 to improve control activities both Company-wide and within the division of our Electrical Products business include the following:

-- The Company plans to implement a financial close technology across its businesses, which among other things will allow for automation of certain close processes, built-in system controls, and greater organizational standardization and policies around the close process.
+- The Company is in process of developing a roadmap to implement a financial close technology in 2023 across its businesses, which among other things will allow for automation of certain close processes, built-in system controls, and greater organizational standardization and policies around the close process.
 The financial close technology will provide management with increased visibility of the business close processes. - The Company's management has designed and begun implementing increased and enhanced balance sheet reviews of its businesses to allow more focus on the account reconciliation and internal control processes, and greater review of areas of significant accounting estimates, significant accounting judgments and areas of higher risk.
-The objective is that beginning later in 2022, all significant businesses will be subject to annual reviews.
+The objective is for all significant businesses to be subject to annual reviews.